willkurt/lacan-racket/lacan.md

 ### Freud, the death drive and the repetition compulsion

 Lacan starts what is essential an appendix to the Seminar by discussing Freud's controversial writing *Beyond the Pleasure Principle*.
-In this text Freud struggles with the question of the *repetition compulsion* (or automatism) in which patients repeatedly return to thinking about tramautic events in their lifes.Freud, typically explaining most of our behavior in terms libidinal desires, that is pleasure seeking, sexual urges.
+In this text Freud struggles with the question of the *repetition compulsion* (or automatism) in which patients repeatedly return to thinking about tramautic events in their lifes.
+Freud, typically explaining most of our behavior in terms libidinal desires, that is pleasure seeking, sexual urges.
 For Freud most of the complexity of human psychology is the way we resist these desires as part of our everyday lifes.
 The trouble is that if our behavior driven exclusively by a pleasure instinct wh  would anyone be compelled to revisit painful experiences over and over again?
 Freud's theoretical solution to this problem to the establishment of the idea of the 'death drive'.
 Freud argues that human behavior is in fact driven by the conflict between our libido and this death drive (Eros and Thanatos).
 Understandably even Freud's most ardent followers.

 ### Repition compulsion explain through the symbolic chain